Why SSH Security Matters for Ubuntu Servers

 sudo ufw allow from YOUR.IP.ADDRESS.HERE to any port 2222 proto tcp

-If you have a dynamic IP address that changes regularly, or if you need to access the server from multiple locations, this approach is inconvenient.
-The alternative is to use a VPN such as WireGuard to establish a trusted network first, and then restrict SSH to the VPN interface only.
-This is significantly more secure than allowing SSH from any IP, but it requires additional setup.
+If you need SSH access from multiple locations or have a dynamic IP address that changes regularly, consider using a VPN such as WireGuard to establish a trusted network first, then restrict SSH to the VPN interface only.
+This is significantly more secure than allowing SSH from arbitrary IPs, but it requires additional configuration.

-For most small business servers where access is from a fixed office location or a known set of locations, IP restriction is the simplest and most effective layer of protection after key authentication.
+For small business servers where access typically comes from a fixed office location or known set of locations, IP restriction is the most effective additional layer of protection after key authentication.
+It requires minimal setup and eliminates an entire category of threat.

 Step 5: Protect Against Brute Force with Fail2Ban

-Fail2Ban monitors log files and automatically blocks IP addresses that repeatedly fail to authenticate.
-It is lightweight and effective against the sustained dictionary attacks that target SSH.
-Even with password authentication disabled, Fail2Ban is worth running because it protects against other types of probes and scans that attempt to identify your server's software version or open ports.
+Fail2Ban monitors authentication log files and automatically blocks IP addresses that repeatedly fail to authenticate.
+It is lightweight and effective against sustained dictionary attacks targeting SSH.
+Even with password authentication disabled, Fail2Ban is worth running because it protects against other types of probes that attempt to identify your server's software version, open ports, or running services.

 Install Fail2Ban: